-Telephone: (+44) (0)20 7382 7181
+Telephone: (+44) (0)20 3834 1551

-Section One: Doctoral Loans
+Section One: Master's Loans

-1.1 Doctoral Loans Overview
+1.1 Master's Loans Overview

-Government-backed postgraduate loans are available to help Doctoral students towards the cost of their tuition fees and living expenses.
-These are non-means tested, repayable Doctoral student loans similar to those that are offered to undergraduate students.
-Currently, Doctoral Loans are only available to students from England and Wales.
-Students should apply for a Doctoral loan from the country in which they are ordinarily resident.
-For students continuing straight from previous study, this will be the country they lived in before university.
+Government-backed postgraduate loans are available to help Master's students towards the cost of their tuition fees and living expenses.
+These are non-means tested, repayable Master's student loans similar to those that are offered to undergraduate students.
+Each country in the UK offers a slightly different loan scheme.
+Students should apply for a Master's loan from the country in which they are ordinarily resident.
+For students continuing straight from undergraduate to postgraduate study, this will be the country they lived in before university.
 For students with settled or pre-settled status, or Irish nationals, applications should be made to Student Finance England.